NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/OHIFPluginArchitecture/README.md

 # Illustrations

 ![Example of seg/contour plugin in 1.0](https://github.com/NA-MIC/ProjectWeek/raw/master/PW31_2019_Boston/Projects/OHIFPluginArchitecture/Screen%20Shot%202019-06-03%20at%2016.17.19.png)

+### Features Visible in Example Image:

+- Four new toolbar buttons, capable of expanding to show additional options
+- Two custom sidepanels that can be toggled using a segmented button group
+    - Contours and Segments
+- SidePanel form and table components that update tool options/configuration and display stored measurements
+- Custom tools (Either Cornerstone "Core" tools, or 3rd party drop-ins)
+- Addition of alternative display set thumbnail list (See XNAT Nav)

 <!-- Add pictures and links to videos that demonstrate what has been accomplished.
 ![Description of picture](Example2.jpg)